• Skip to primary navigation

 1. Position the top shelf in the oven to be 5 inches below the broiler element.

-2. Place the peppers on a baking sheet and on the top shelf.
+2. Place the peppers in a single layer on a rimmed baking sheet lined with a piece of foil and on the top shelf.

 3. Allow the peppers to char on the top facing side (1-2 minutes usually).